hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

  2. Depending on the parameters, it transforms the column values according to them.
  3. It returns a list containing the column values (so, a list of lists) and the column names.

 With this in mind, we can now fully understand the implementation we wrote.
 In this case, the `preparse_computation` takes the `axis` and `numeric_only` values straight from the parameters and for the `skipna` value we pass a `True`, meaning that if we find a null value, it should be dropped.
-This last hardcoded parameter allows our `count` to behave exactly as the one found on the pandas library!
+This last hardcoded parameter allows our `count` to behave exactly as the one found on the pandas library.

+Once that's been taken care of, build the library, open a REPL for a quick test to see if we have `count` available and that it behaves as expected on a simple example and if that's the case, we are ready to move onto testing it!

 ## Testing